 3 Ways Using A Vendor Risk Assessment Template Alone Can Fail You

 Nearly every vendor has completed a cyber risk assessment template.
 Most have completed tens or hundreds—maybe more.
-What your organization really wants to know might not be what your vendor may think of because they are comparing the question to a previous vendor assessment.
+What your organization really wants to know might not be what your vendor may think of because they are comparing the question to a previous vendor risk assessment.
 Your risk management principles leave you both with entirely different beliefs about the situation.

 It is difficult to verify a vendor’s responses to a template or a questionnaire because most vendors think that once they answer your initial questionnaire, their job is done.
 Your vendor’s responses remain unverifiable, so you hope their responses are true.